MFori/LazyFragment/README.md

 # LazyFragment

-Android class for lazy loading data to viewpager fragment...
+Android class for lazy loading data to viewpager fragment.

 Data will load when **onFirstVisible()** is calling.

 ##Usage: